800 Character Traits: The Ultimate List (+ How to Develop a Good Character Step-by-Step)

-So you want to be a better person?
-Perhaps you’d like to be more “kind”, “loving” or “generous”.
-Maybe you wish you had more “discipline”, “patience” or “grit”.
+Do you want to become a better person by building good character traits?
+Perhaps, you’d like to be more “kind,” “loving” or “generous.”
+Or, you look up to the heroes you admire and wish you had their “discipline,” “patience” or “grit.”

 But the rewards at the end are well worth it.

-Because the only difference between you and your heroes is character.
-And when you reforge your nature accordingly, you’ll find their footsteps far easier to follow.
+Because here’s the thing: the only difference between you and your heroes is character.
+When you reforge your nature, you’ll find their footsteps easier to follow.